-The presence of Red Flags within the proposed development area means that Biocertification of the land cannot be conferred unless a red flag variation is granted by the Director General of the OEH.
+The presence of Red Flags within the proposed development area means that Biocertification of the land cannot be conferred unless a red flag variation is granted by the Director General of the OEH/ now Secretary of DPIE.
 An application for a red flag variation must satisfactorily address the criteria in Section 2.4 of the BCAM (DECCW 2011) for a proposal to be regarded as improving or maintaining biodiversity values.